 The learning objectives for the day are:

-The session begins with a facilitated discussion during which we will get to know you, the work you do and your experience of managing and treating a patient suffering a cardiac emergency to help us support you through the day.
+- The session begins with a facilitated discussion during which we will get to know you, the work you do and your experience of managing a patient suffering a pre-hospital cardiac arrest.

-Starting with the basics, you will be given the opportunity to practice your airway management, basic life support and defibrillator skills in our skills stations and then consolidate your learning by working as a team through 2 simulated scenarios.
+- Starting with the basics, you will be given the opportunity to practice airway management, basic life support and defibrillator skills in our skills stations and then consolidate learning by working as a team through 2 scenarios.

-We then introduce you to IO needle insertion and allow you time to practice and receive feedback in our skills station which is followed by a short tutorial on capnography to familiarise you with its use in cardiac arrest management.
+- We then introduce you to IO needle insertion and allow you time to practice and receive feedback in our skills station.
+This is followed by a short tutorial on capnography to familiarise you with its use in cardiac arrest management.

 This is a 1-day course, starting at 08.30 with registration and refreshments and ends at 16.30.